Zero Trust Network Access Materials or Tools Needed

 Unlike traditional security models that rely on perimeter defenses (like firewalls), Zero Trust assumes that threats can come from both inside and outside the network, requiring strict identity verification and access control at all times.

-Can Zero Trust Architecture be implemented in the cloud?
+Can Zero Trust Network Access be implemented in the cloud?

 Yes, Zero Trust is highly compatible with cloud environments.
 In fact, many cloud service providers offer built-in tools that support Zero Trust principles, such as IAM and monitoring solutions.